-Australian Apprenticeships (often referred to as apprenticeships or traineeships) are available to anyone of working age.
+Apprenticeships and traineeships are available to anyone of working age

-You can do an Australian Apprenticeship if you are a school-leaver, re-entering the workforce or as an adult worker simply wishing to change careers.
-You can even begin your Australian Apprenticeship while you're still at school finishing Years 11 and 12.
-You do not need a secondary school certificate or other qualification to be able to do an Australian Apprenticeship.
+You can do an apprenticeship or traineeship if you are a school-leaver or if you are re-entering the workforce or if you are an adult worker wanting to change careers.
+You do not need a secondary school certificate or other qualification to do an apprenticeship or traineeship.

-Australian Apprenticeships offer opportunities for you to train, study and earn an income at a variety of qualification levels in most occupations as well as in traditional trades.
-As an Australian Apprentice, you can combine time at work with training and can be either full-time, part-time or school-based.
+Apprenticeships and traineeships offer opportunities for you to train and earn as you learn at a variety of qualification levels (from Certificate I to Advanced Diploma) in most occupations as well as in traditional trades.
+You can combine time at work with training and can be either full-time, part-time or school-based.

-Once you complete your Australian Apprenticeship, you will have a nationally recognised qualification that can take you anywhere in Australia and that is held in high regard in many other countries as well.
+Once completed, you will have a nationally recognised qualification that can take you anywhere in Australia and that is held in high regard in many other countries as well.

 Funding under Smart and Skilled